refraction-networking/Metis/README.md

 4) accept() should return a socket sock.
 5) TODO: replace goproxy with sergey's DualStream function from forward_proxy.
 6) Basically, the code I had at first is what should happen for GET requests.
 The code I have now should happen for CONNECTs.
-Excpet that I should replace goproxy with DualStream.
+Except that I should replace goproxy with DualStream.

 tdConn, err := tapdance.Dial("tcp", "censoredsite.com:80")

+# Notes 11/7
+If a client goes to server.com/GET/getBlocked, server responds with the blocked list.
+RESTful API.
+There are libraries for this.
+Look at Coinbase's API for examples.
+Basically, each URL returns a requested piece of info. server.com/POST/addBlocked should